 A "shapefile" is not just one file but usually at least three files, such as the mexico.dbf, mexico.shp, and mexico.shx files seen above.
 Shapefiles often include a fourth file ending in a .prj extension that specifies what projection (coordinate system) should be used for the data contained in the shapefile.
 If a shapefile includes the .prj file, Radian will use it to set the initial coordinate system for the drawing.
 However, very frequently we will encounter shapefiles that do not have a .prj file, like the set of shapefiles seen above.

-Click on the file with the .shp extension, in this case mexico.shp, and then press the Import button.
+Double-click on the file with the .shp extension, in this case mexico.shp.
+Alternately, we could just click that file to highlight it and load it into the File name box and then press the Import button.

 The shapefile imports into the system, creating a new drawing and the drawing's table in the project.